-Table 4.13 Summary Listing of FMS types
+Table 1-13 Summary Listing of EMS types

-FMS Type General Description Number of FMSs Identified Education and Outreach Develop a coordinated education, outreach, and training program to inform and educate the public about the dangers of flooding and how to prevent damage to property.
+FMSs Identified Education and Outreach Develop a coordinated education, outreach, and training program to inform and educate the public about the dangers of flooding and how to prevent damage to property.
 5 Flood Measurement and Warning Systems Install gauges, sensors, and precipitation measuring sites to monitor streams and waterways for potential flooding and support emergency response.
 4 Property Acquisition and/or Structural Elevation Acquire, relocate, and/or elevate flood-prone structures or acquire floodplain and protect environmentally sensitive areas by converting floodplain encroachments into open space land.
-2 Regulatory and Guidance Guidance Create and implement an integrated stormwater management manual containing minimum standards infrastructure design.
-Application to join NFIP or adoption of equivalent 57 standards.
-Preventive Maintenance Programs Adopt and implement a program for clearing debris from bridges, drains, ditches, channels, and culverts.
+2 Regulatory and Guidance Create and implement an integrated stormwater management manual containing minimum standards for infrastructure design.
+57 Application to join NFIP or adoption of equivalent standards.
+PreventiveAdopt and implement a program for clearing debrisMaintenance Programsfrom bridges, drains, ditches, channels, and culverts.
 11